 With a strong balance sheet and looking for more investment opportunities, Clear Channel began studying the outdoor advertising industry and in April 1997, acquired Eller Media.
 This was the beginning of yet another business expansion and source of additional cash flow.

 By 2008, Clear Channel had a market capitalization of approximately $17 billion, owning and operating about 1,200 radio stations representing 9% of the country's radio stations and 18% of the industry's advertising revenue.
 In 2008 Clear Channel was taken private and the Mays family divested their interests in the company.
-The Mays Family Foundation was formed in 2004 and combined with the Clear Channel Foundation, has contributed over $55 million to the communities in which the family lives, works or serves.
+The Mays Family Foundation was formed in 1994 and through 2017 has contributed and commited over $163 million to the communities in which the family lives, works or serves.

 So the culmination of this American dream coupled with Peggy and Lowry's generosity is an asset that will serve their communities for generations to come.